Sunday, June 9–Saturday, June 15, 2019

-Curtis Summerfest does not offer scholarships for the Elizabeth Hainen Harp Class.
-Students and parents are urged to seek financial assistance from local sources such as school music organizations; county, state, or national music education organizations; youth orchestras and bands; music clubs; service clubs (Rotary, Kiwanis, etc.); businesses; churches; and foundations.
+Students and parents are also urged to seek financial assistance from local sources: self-organized fundraisers; school music organizations; county, state, or national music education organizations; youth orchestras and bands; music clubs; service clubs (Rotary, Kiwanas, etc.); businesses; local churches; and foundations.

 To apply for merit-based financial assistance, see section (Scholarship) of the online application.
 Answer “Yes” to the first question in this section (“Are you applying for merit-based financial assistance?”).

 No further action is required to be considered for merit-based financial assistance.